GridProtectionAlliance/go2cs/docs/ConversionStrategies.md

 Note that aliased types operate similarly to type embedding when it comes to extension method function receivers, i.e., aliased type supports the extension methods of the base types.
 Like with embedded types this is more tricky in C# because of duck-implemented interfaces (see [interface strategies](#interfaces)), but the solution is the same, i.e., creating proxy extension functions for the aliased type for all underlying type extensions.

+> An active [C# 10 proposal](https://github.com/dotnet/csharplang/issues/3428) includes the possibility for a `typedef` like option using "global" using implementations.
+That would easily take care of this issue, but since C# 10 is at least a year out (10/6/20), some proxy implementation like is detailed above is going to be required for now :-(

 ## Defer / Panic / Recover
 Handling Go `defer / panic / recover` operations in C# requires that code conversions create a [Go function execution context](https://github.com/GridProtectionAlliance/go2cs/blob/master/src/gocore/golib/GoFunc.cs#L63).